Eukaryotic initiation factor 4F: Subunits

 Approximate molecular weight for human proteins.

+Of note, different permutations of this complex are possible with different isoforms.

-In addition to the major proteins encompassing the eIF4F trimer, the eIF4F complex functionally interacts with proteins including eIF4B and eIF4H.
-The unusual isoform of eIF4G, eIF4G2 or DAP5, also appears to perform a non-canonical translation function.
+In addition to the major proteins encompassing the eIF4F trimer, the eIF4F complex functionally interacts with proteins including eIF4B and eIF4H, both of which can bind to 4A and stimulate its helicase activity.
+The unusually short isoform of eIF4G, eIF4G2 or DAP5 (it does not have the parts for binding PABP and eIF4E), also appears to perform a non-canonical translation function.

+The stoichiometry between the 4A/E/G subunits is far from 1:1:1 in most studied eukaryotic cells, with the A subunit often in a 10+× excess compared to the other two.
+This implies a pool of "free" eIF4A in free exchange with the ones bound to eIF4F.

 Regulation

+Each molecule of PDCD4 can bind two molecules of eIF4A, though physiological complexes are 1:1.
+By doing so it prevents PDCD4 from forming, inhibiting translation.

 The eIF4E subunit of eIF4F is an important target of mTOR signaling through the eIF4E binding protein (4E-BP).
 Phosphorylation of 4E-BPs by mTOR prevents their binding to eIF4E, freeing eIF4E to bind eIF4G and participate in translation initiation.